-Prepare strategic noise maps for large urban areas (referred to as agglomerations in the Directive), major roads, major railways and major airports.
+- Prepare strategic noise maps for large urban areas (referred to as agglomerations in the Directive), major roads, major railways and major airports. - Prepare action plans based on the results of the noise mapping with the intention that these plans will aim to manage and reduce, where necessary, environmental noise, and preserve environmental noise quality where it is good in agglomerations (socalled 'quiet areas').

-Noise assessment: Evaluation of noise climate and impacts by a suitably qualified person to assist in the determination of a planning application.
+Noise assessment: Evaluation of noise climate by a suitably qualified person to assist in the determination of a planning application.

-Noise-sensitive premises / developments: Principally comprising residential premises, hospitals, schools and hotels.
+Noise-sensitive premises /

+developments: Principally comprising residential premises, hospitals, schools and hotels.
 Other premises types may be deemed such depending upon circumstances.